Felisberto Hernández: Adaptations

-Hernández' life and work was the subject of the short film Unmistaken Hands: Ex Voto F.H by the animation filmmakers the Quay Brothers.
+Hernández' life and work was the subject of the 2013 short film Unmistaken Hands: Ex Voto F.H by the animation filmmakers the Quay Brothers.
 The short was inspired in particular by the Hernández short stories "The Balcony" and "The Flooded House" and is available to view as part of the British Film Institute's Blu-ray collection of the Quays films.
+The Quays were again inspired by Hernández for their 2019 animated short film The Doll's Breath, an adaptation of Hernández' Las Hortensias.